A Gauge-Theoretic Action Principle for Viscous Incompressible Fluids: Formulation of the Gauge Theoretical Action

-However, Tong’s treatment does not explicitly address the dynamical formulation in terms of an action principle or the direct mapping of kinetic energy density and dissipation into the gauge-theoretic framework.
-The dynamical viewpoint developed here complements Tong’s approach by explicitly identifying how fluid momentum, mass density, and kinetic energy emerge from the gauge fields.
+However, many studies do not explicitly address the dynamical formulation in terms of an action principle or the direct mapping of kinetic energy density and dissipation into the gauge-theoretic framework.
+The dynamical viewpoint developed here complements some previous approaches by explicitly identifying how fluid momentum, mass density, and kinetic energy emerge from the gauge fields.
 This extension is particularly relevant when considering viscous flows or potential generalizations to include dissipative processes within the gauge-theoretic formulation.
-Together, the dynamical and topological representations provide a unified description of fluid geometry and dynamics.
-This analysis clarifies the physical meaning of gauge variables in fluid contexts and broadens the gauge-theoretic formulation's applicability, establishing a deeper connection between fluid mechanics, field theory, and topological invariants.
+The combination of dynamical and topological representations provides a unified understanding of the geometry and dynamics of the fluid.
+This analysis clarifies the physical meaning of gauge variables in fluid contexts and expands the applicability of the gauge-theoretic formulation.
+It establishes a deeper connection between fluid mechanics, field theory, and topological invariants.